blazingdrummer/BakedModpack/README.md

 Due to the nature of modded RoR2 and how the pack uses lunar coins, there are 3 challenges from the base game that are nearly or completely impossible to complete when playing this pack.
 I'd recommend picking one of the presented solutions when you run into this situation.

   - `Prismatically Aligned`: Complete a Prismatic Trial
     - While you are playing a modded instance, prismatic trials are not available (to prevent cheating).
 Your options are: complete this challenge in vanilla RoR2 before returning to modded play, or modify your save file.
-For information on how to edit your save file directly, please visit the [Discord](https://discord.gg/QRtdUbV).
+For information on how to edit your save file directly, check out [this guide](https://steamcommunity.com/sharedfiles/filedetails/?id=1704500228) or visit the [Discord](https://discord.gg/QRtdUbV) if you have questions.
   - `Mercenary: Ethereal`: As Mercenary, complete a Prismatic Trial without falling below 100% health.
     - Same as `Prismatically Aligned`.
   - `Pause.`: Free the survivor suspended in time.
     - Because this challenge requires at minimum 10 lunar coins to complete, it is uniquely difficult in this modpack, because you'd need to achieve it in one run.
 Lunar coins' drop chance also decreases for that run every time one drops, making this challenge potentially nearly impossible.
 Your options are: disable the TemporaryLunarCoins mod in r2modman and play normally until you complete this challenge, use the `give_lunar 10` command to gain the necessary coins, or modify your save file.
-For information on how to edit your save file directly, please visit the [Discord](https://discord.gg/QRtdUbV).
+For information on how to edit your save file directly, check out [this guide](https://steamcommunity.com/sharedfiles/filedetails/?id=1704500228) or visit the [Discord](https://discord.gg/QRtdUbV) if you have questions.

 ### Known Bugs/Problems
   - loading into the Bazaar using a game save causes the BiggerBazaar chests to not spawn